Skip Ribbon Commands

 Project overview

-The current Integrated Solid Waste and Resource Management Plan contains goals and objectives for the management of garbage and recyclable materials and was approved by the BC Minister of Environment and Climate Change Strategy in 2011.
-Its current Integrated Solid Waste and Resource Management Plan (2011) is due for review and we are actively engaging with governments, including First Nations, government agencies, waste and recycling industry, waste producers, businesses, communities of interest, and Metro Vancouver residents to guide updates to the plan.
+The Integrated Solid Waste and Resource Management Plan contains goals and objectives for the management of garbage and recyclable materials and was approved by the BC Minister of Environment and Climate Change Strategy in 2011.
+Its current Integrated Solid Waste and Resource Management Plan (2011) is due for review and we are actively engaging with governments, First Nations, government agencies, waste and recycling industry, waste producers, businesses, communities of interest, and Metro Vancouver residents to guide updates to the plan.

 View the Integrated Solid Waste and Resource Management Plan (2011)